Fundamental Heap for Framed Links and Ribbon Cocycle Invariants: Introduction

 A heap is a set with a ternary operation satisfying two properties called para-associativity and degeneracy condition.
 The fundamental example of heap is a group $G$ with operation $(x,y,z) \mapsto xy^{-1}z$ (which we call a {\it group heap}).
 Moreover, it can be proved that the category of pointed heaps (i.e. heaps with an arbitrary choice of a fixed element) and the category of group heaps are equivalent \cite{BH}.
 It has been observed that heaps do satisfy the {\it ternary self-distributive} (TSD) property, along with a few other properties~\cite{ESZheap}.
 A ternary operation $(x,y,z)\mapsto T(x,y,z)$ is called ternary self-distributive if it satisfies

 for all $x, y, z, u, v$.
 This makes a heap a ternary analogue of a {\it quandle}.
 Quandles are binary self-distributive structures that have been extensively studied for constructing knot invariants in recent decades.
 Diagrammatic representations using link diagrams for higher-arity self-distributive operations have been also used as computational aids in \cite{ESZ}, and their cohomology has been studied.
-Knot invariants, however, using higher-arity structures have not been investigated extensively.
+Knot invariants using ternary operations have been studied, for example, in \cite{NOO,Nie1,Nie2}, in which colorings are assigned to complementary regions, while in this paper, colorings are assigned on doubled arcs of framed links.

 The purpose of this paper is to introduce and study framed link invariants, named the {\it fundamental heap} and {\it ribbon cocycle invariants}, that utilize heaps and their ternary self-distributive cohomology.
 The fundamental heap is defined by group presentations in a manner similar to the knot group being defined through Wirtinger presentation.
 We construct the cocycle invariants using a state-sum, weighted by heap $2$-cocycles in analogy to quandle cocycle invariants \cite{CJKLS}.
 The main novelty is that colorings by group heaps for the doubled arcs are used in a manner essential to ternary operations beyond composing binary operations, and using groups allows us to define the fundamental heap by group presentations.
 The existence part of the ternary cocycle invariant has also been included in the PhD dissertation of the second author \cite{EZ}, where the construction is given for general ternary self-distributive operations and their cohomology.
 Here we focus our attention on the class of heap invariants.